 Travel for games is dependent on the number of registrants in your child's age group.
 We make every effort to keep travel to a minimum if it's needed.

-How will I know if a practice or game is cancelled?
-Are cancelled games made up?
+How will I know if a practice or game is canceled?
+Are canceled games made up?

 Will my child need any special equipment/clothing?